 All tetracyclines form a stable calcium complex in any bone-forming tissue.
-A decrease in the fibula growth rate has been observed in prematures given oral tetracycline in doses of 25 mg/kg every six hours.
+A decrease in fibula growth rate has been observed in prematures given oral tetracycline in doses of 25 mg/kg every 6 hours.
 This reaction was shown to be reversible when the drug was discontinued.

 Results of animal studies indicate that tetracyclines cross the placenta, are found in fetal tissues, and can have toxic effects on the developing fetus (often related to retardation of skeletal development).
-Evidence of embryo toxicity has been noted in animals treated early in pregnancy.
-If any tetracycline is used during pregnancy or if the patient becomes pregnant while taking these drugs, the patient should be apprised of the potential hazard to the fetus.
+Evidence of embryotoxicity has also been noted in animals treated early in pregnancy.
+If any tetracycline is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.